-If you experience an emergency during your pregnancy, please contact your home office and ask the operator to page the OB-GYN resident on call.
+If you experience an emergency during your pregnancy, please contact your home office.
+You will be connected to someone at the answering service, who will page the physician on call.
 The practitioner will return your call promptly.
 If you are unable to reach a doctor, call the hospital at 856.342.2000 and ask to be connected to Labor and Delivery.